elixirscript/elixirscript/CONTRIBUTING.md

 ElixirScript is broken up into the following parts:

-* The compiler, written in Elixir
+- The compiler, written in Elixir
-* The JavaScript core
+- The JavaScript core

 The ElixirScript compiler is in the `lib` folder of the project.
 Here is where Elixir code is converted into JavaScript.

 The JavaScript code is in the `src/javascript`.
 This is where the special forms and the Erlang Compatibility Layer are defined

-The ElixirScript tests can be run using `mix test`
+The ElixirScript tests are ran using `mix test`

-The JavaScript tests can be run using `yarn test`
+The JavaScript tests are ran using `npm test`

 Please make sure all tests pass after making changes.
 Also make sure to include tests for the changes you made.